Why San Miguel de Allende is NOT the best city in the world

 San Miguel de Allende has a reputation as an American enclave in Mexico.
-Ex-pats living in other parts of Mexico (including other Americans) often malign the Americans who live here: “They have no interest in the culture, they don’t speak the language”, “they inflate prices because of the money they throw around”, “unlike ex-pats in other parts of the country, ex-pats in San Miguel don’t intergrate”.
-I heard ex-pats say that you can identify Americans living in San Miguel by their fake boobs and inflated lips.
+Ex-pats living in other parts of Mexico (including other Americans) often malign the Americans who live here: “They have no interest in the culture, they don’t speak the language”, “they inflate prices because of the money they throw around”, “unlike ex-pats in other parts of the country, ex-pats in San Miguel don’t integrate”.

 There’s a lot of truth to the above.
 There are indeed a lot of Americans.
 If you walk into a restaurant in the center of San Miguel it is filled with Americans being served by Mexicans.
 You’d think that you were somewhere in Southern California.
 I got the sense of two distinct societies not mixing but living very separately, and at different economic levels, in the same space.

 I can see why retiring expats would like San Miguel de Allende.
 The weather is perfect for an older person; very dry, always sunny, never really hot.
 And the infrastructure is there.
 They have an incredible library in San Miguel where an expat can find all the English literature he/she could ever want.
 Even German and French.
 SMA’s center has great restaurants, some cool bars, and little cafes where you can pick up your morning pastries.
 It has a gorgeous park where vendors sell art, kids play basketball on modern courts and where dogs don’t seem to poop.
 San Miguel feels rich and clean.

 I can see how all that would make San Miguel very appealing as a retirement destination.